b-lukaszuk/BS_wJ_eng/contents/progress_bar.md

 So here is a task for you.
 Write a computer program that will animate a mock progress bar that goes from 0% to 100% (if you want, make it similar to the one in @fig:progressBar1).
-Don't worry about the complex calculations (the task is just to animate the bar) and use [sleep](https://docs.julialang.org/en/v1/base/parallel/#Base.sleep) before printing the bar in each iteration.
+Don't worry about the complex calculations (the task is just to animate the bar), use [sleep](https://docs.julialang.org/en/v1/base/parallel/#Base.sleep) before printing the bar in each iteration.
 In order to redraw a bar in a [terminal](https://en.wikipedia.org/wiki/Terminal_emulator) you may want to read